Chapter

 What does John 8:8 mean?

 This is the second time in a few short verses where Jesus is said to have written on the ground (John 8:6).
-In fact, He apparently does not stop writing until after all of the accusers have left (John 8:9–10)!
-The Bible is completely silent on exactly what Jesus was carving into the dust.
-The fact that it's mentioned more than once suggests that it's an important part of His response.
+In fact, He apparently continues until all the accusers have left (John 8:9–10).
+The Bible is completely silent on what Jesus was carving into the dust.
+It's mentioned more than once, which suggests an important part of His response.
 He might have been writing Old Testament Scriptures which supported His point.
-Or, as some have suggested, He may have been recording the names and sins of some of the woman's accusers.
-One can assume that whatever He wrote was at least part of the reason the Pharisees and Scribes abandon their attempt.
+Some have suggested He was recording the names and sins of some of the woman's accusers.
+One can assume that whatever He wrote was at least part of the reason the Pharisees and scribes abandon their attempt.

-In general, Jesus reacts by proving that the mob who has brought this woman is not actually trying to follow the law, either in spirit or even in the letter.
-Adulterers are subject to death by stoning (Leviticus 20:10; Deuteronomy 22:22), but the law specifies both guilty persons are to be so punished.
-There is no guilty man present here!
-Further, the law says that those who make the accusation are to begin the execution themselves (Deuteronomy 17:7).
+Jesus proves that the mob who brought this woman is not trying to follow the Law in spirit, nor even in the letter.
+Under the Mosaic law, adulterers are subject to death by stoning (Leviticus 20:10; Deuteronomy 22:22).
+Yet the Law specifies both guilty persons are to be so punished.
+There is no guilty man present here (John 8:3–5)!
+Further, the Law says that those who make the accusation are to begin the execution themselves (Deuteronomy 17:7).
 The Old Testament demands right judgment and mercy as much as it does holiness (Proverbs 21:10; Zechariah 7:8–9; Matthew 23:23).
-This, combined with Jesus' challenge about the accusers' claims to morality, results in a complete reversal.
+Jesus' challenge about the accusers' claims to morality results in a complete reversal.
 Every single one of the challengers leave (John 8:9).

 Expand